 Approved for use with the most sensitive skin, including eczema, rosacea and psoriasis.

-Wotnot 30 SPF natural sunscreen use zinc in an all natural lotion to provide broad spectrum UV protection and is specially designed for problem prone or extra sensitive skin.
+Award winning, high protection face and body sunscreen lotion enriched with all natural and certified organic ingredients.
+Our sunscreen uses zinc in an all natural lotion to provide broad spectrum UV protection and is specially designed for problem prone or extra sensitive skin.
 It has a high natural oil content making it deeply moisturising and uses the finest, most gentle natural extracts.
-Our products are GMO free and are also free from sulphates, petrochemicals, parabens, artificial preservatives and fragrances - we know Wotnot to put in.
-With zinc oxide as the active ingredient and being free from titanium dioxide, our sunscreen will protect you and your family outdoors naturally.

 Designed for sensitive or eczema/psoriasis/rosacea prone skin our sunscreen is packed with natural oils and is highly moisturising.